 Interested in Learning More About a Virtual Education

 St. Vrain Online Global Academy is the virtual high school (grades 9-12) in the St. Vrain Valley School District.
-This evening will provide you with the opportunity to meet our staff, as well as present information that includes, but is not limited to, our curriculum, student expectations and whether or not an online learning environment will meet your student’s individual needs.
+We will be hosting an Information Night to provide you with the opportunity to meet our staff, as well as present information that includes, but is not limited to, our curriculum, student expectations and whether or not an online learning environment will meet your student’s individual needs.

 February 13, 2017, 8:48am By Kimberly Wiggins and Doug Morland, Assessment Coordinators, St Vrain Valley School District